 For example, “How to Win A Personal Injury Case” may attract more readers than “Winning a Personal Injury Case.”
 Adding “How” lets the reader know you will give them actionable information they can use to win their case.

 Including keywords in your blog posts is essential for law firm SEO purposes.
 However, using your keyword too many times can hurt your Google ranking.
 Overstuffing keywords also reduces the readability of your blog.

 Instead of using your main keyword too many times, use related words.
 For instance, if your keyword is drug possession, you can use related keywords such as drug crimes, drug paraphernalia, possession charges, and drug trafficking.
-Using a tool like SEMRush or Keyword Tool can help you avoid keyword stuffing penalties.

 While you want to keep SEO in mind when blogging, you need to put quality before SEO.
 Quality content improves ranking.
 It can also result in backlinks to your website or encourage people to share your content.

 5. Use an outline to organize your thoughts

 Every blog must have a purpose and answer a relevant question.
 Blogs that are difficult to follow may turn readers away.

 Well-crafted blogs are organized.
 Use an outline to organize your thoughts before you begin writing your blog.

 Create an outline using subheadings and bullet points to ensure that your blog flows in a logical direction.
 After creating an outline, write each section, and make sure that you stay on topic as you transition from one section to another.

 6. Do not oversell yourself in your blogs